neilhewitt/code-dojos/battleships/readme.md

 The goal of this Kata is to create a simple version of the game 'Battleships'

 The game takes place on a 10x10 grid.
 Each player (traditionally only 2 are allowed) has his own grid.
 On their grid, the player places their ships.
-Different ship types take a different number of grid squares
-- for example, a battleship requires 4x1 squares.
+Different ship types take a different number of grid squares: for example, a battleship requires 4x1 squares.
 Ships can be placed horizontally and vertically, but not diagonally.
 No part of a ship may occupy the same space as another ship.

-The ship classes are as follows (one of each type per player)
+The ship classes are as follows (one of each type is allowed per player, players must place *all* ships for each game)

-Aircraft Carrier - 5x1
+Aircraft Carrier - 5x1 squares

-Battleship - 4x1
+Battleship - 4x1 squares

-Submarine - 3x1
+Submarine - 3x1 squares

-Destroyer - 3x1
+Destroyer - 3x1 squares

-Patrol Boat - 2x1
+Patrol Boat - 2x1 squares

 Stories